zwbetz-gh/zwbetz/content/blog/script-to-add-a-page-level-variable-to-content-front-matter-in-hugo/index.md

 ---
-title: "Script to add a page-level variable to content front matter in Hugo"
+title: "Script to Add a Page-Level Variable to Content Front Matter in Hugo"
 date: 2018-10-10T12:43:20-05:00
 publishdate: 2018-10-10
 draft: false